pranayreddy1234/Action-Recognition-using-RNN/README.md

 Human-Human Interaction 4) Playing Musical Instruments 5) Sports.

-Every infromation related to the project can be found in the above pdf
+Every infromation related to the project can be found in the above project2report_pranayre.pdf